Is Hclo3 A Strong Acid

 Understanding Acid Strength

 Before we dive into the specifics of chloric acid, let's establish a foundational understanding of what defines a strong acid.
 Acid strength is determined by the acid's ability to donate a proton (H⁺ ion) in an aqueous solution.
-Strong acids completely dissociate in water, meaning nearly all of their molecules break apart into H⁺ ions and their conjugate base anions.
+But Strong acids completely dissociate in water, meaning nearly all of their molecules break apart into H⁺ ions and their conjugate base anions.
 In contrast, weak acids only partially dissociate, maintaining an equilibrium between the undissociated acid and its ions.

 Chloric Acid (HClO₃): A Strong Acid Explained